GospelSounders/adventhymnals/content/02.christ-in-song/03.101-200/08.171-180/06.I-Will-Not-Let-Thee-Go/docs.md

 ---
+title: |
-title: 176.
-I Will Not Let Thee Go
+    176. I Will Not Let Thee Go - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 176.
+I Will Not Let Thee Go.
+Come, O thou Traveler unknown, Whom still I bold, but can not see; My company before is gone, And I am left alone with thee; With thee all night I mean to stay, And wrestle till the break of day.
+    keywords:  |
-    keywords: Christ in Song, I Will Not Let Thee Go, Come, O thou Traveler unknown,
+        Christ in Song, adventhymnals, advent hymnals, I Will Not Let Thee Go, Come, O thou Traveler unknown.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 176. I WILL NOT LET THEE GO
+####  Christ in Song,

 ```txt
 1.